Avatar

 Jul 2018 – Jan 2019 Melbourne

-Working with a Melbourne based ed-tech company to analyse student level data and model the outcomes of students Responsibilities include:
+Worked with a Melbourne based ed-tech company to analyse student level data and model the outcomes of students.
+Responsibilities included:

 • Advised education institutions on techniques that can be used to understand student outcomes

-• Analysed private administrative datasets and providing descriptive analysis.
+• Analysed private administrative datasets and provided descriptive analysis

 • Used private administrative datasets to build models to evaluate outcomes of students